VNTANA-3D/viewer-demo/README.md

 * [Hotspots](./docs/hotspots.md)

-## Basic Usage
+## Introduction
+VNTANA Viewer is a custom web component for rendering glTF/GLB files in the browser.
+As a web component it can be placed, styled, and manipulated like any standard HTML element in the web page, while multiple options allow fine-grained customization of the 3D experience.

-The viewer is a custom web component, and can thus be placed into your web page as any standard HTML element.
-Before doing so, the script containing the element definition needs to be loaded.
-ES and UMD modules are available, and can be obtained from the following links:
+The `<vntana-viewer>` element definition can be loaded through either an ES or UMD standalone modules from the following links:
 ```
 https://viewer-build.vntana.com/v2.0.0/viewer.min.js
 https://viewer-build.vntana.com/v2.0.0/viewer.umd.min.js
 ```
-`v2.0.0` is the current latest version of the viewer.
-These scripts define `<vntana-viewer>` element out-of-the-box, and since they are minified standalone builds, no additional preparation steps are necessary.

-A simple example demonstrating basic usage of the viewer is as follows: If we wanted to load the model `DamagedHelmet.glb` with environment map `Neutral.hdr`, we could do it as
+Once the element definition is loaded, in order to load the model `DamagedHelmet.glb` with environment map `Neutral.hdr`, for example, it suffices to specify the corresponding attributes on the element:

 ```
 <html>
   <head>